AZO234/NP2kai/README.md

 ２． 'np2_libretro.dll' binary is outputed in NP2kai\sdl2

+about libretro port
+---
-BIOS files locate in "system\np2" directory.
+BIOS files locate in "np2" directory at BIOS directory (configured by RetroArch).
-Configure file (np2.cfg) is made in "system\np2" BIOS directory.
+Configure file (np2.cfg) is made in "np2" BIOS directory.

 NP2 menu is opened when F12 key or mouse middle button or joypad L2 button.
 NP2 menu can FDD/HDD swap.

 Mouse is cuptured (hidden/show toggle) by F11 key.

 Mouse cursor is able to move with joypad when JoyMouse mode.
 Switch JoyMouse mode with joypad R2 button.

-Don't build other port.
-Maybe link errors occur.
+D-UP/DOWN/LEFT/RIGHT: mouse move
+B button: left click
+A button: right click

 BIOS files
 ---